LordAmit/muse/README.md

 # Muse
 Muse (alternatively µSE) is a mutation-based soundness evaluation framework which systematically evaluates Android static analysis tools to discover, document, and fix, flaws, by leveraging the well-founded practice of mutation analysis.
 More information about Muse can be found in our [USENIX Security'18 paper](http://www.cs.wm.edu/~rfbonett/pubs/usenix18.pdf) and on our [website](https://muse-security-evaluation.github.io/#overview).

+This repository is a refactoring of the original Muse tool written by Richie Bonnett, done as a part of W&M's Software Engineering course, CSCI 435.

 # Compilation
-Muse can be downloaded from this git repository, with a Maven Eclipse project found in the Muse directory.
-After downloading, Muse can be compiled with the following commands:
+Muse can be downloaded from this git repository, with a Maven Eclipse project found in the code directory.
+After downloading, navigate into the code subdirectory.
+Then Muse can be compiled with the following commands:
 ```
 mvn clean
 mvn package